DawidGrabek/weather-app/README.md

 # It's only easy weather app

-## On branch I will refactor this to using redux
+## On branches I will create some variations with this app

 ## To install all dependecies and run server: